AU-Landing-Project/au_subgroups/README.md

 - sub-groups are fully qualified groups in their own right, may have sub-groups of their own
 - infinite depth of sub-groups
 - breadcrumb navigation on group pages shows path from parent to current group
+- groups owner block contains link to parent group
+- groups owner block contains link to subgroups (if you're a member of the parent group)
+- when users leave a parent group, they are removed from all subgroups